 NOTE 3: In either case, it is possible to specify a source language for any region by using region.sourceLanguage (see §3.27.15).

-If sourceLanguage is absent, it SHALL default to the value of the defaultSourceLanguage property (§3.14.18) of the containing run object (§3.14).
-If both artifact.sourceLanguage and run.defaultSourceLanguage are absent, the artifact’s source language SHALL be taken to be unknown.
+If sourceLanguage is absent, it SHALL default to the value of theRun.defaultSourceLanguage (§3.14.18).
+If both artifact.sourceLanguage and theRun.defaultSourceLanguage are absent, the artifact’s source language SHALL be taken to be unknown.
 In that case, a SARIF viewer MAY use any method or heuristic to determine the artifact’s source language, for example, by examining its file name extension or MIME type, or by prompting the user.

 Source language identifier conventions and practices